giangnguyen2412/paper-review-continual-learning/README.md

 # paper-review-continual-learning
 A hub for paper reviews in Continual Learning

+## Brief overview
+To start with CL, break your mind first with [some notable things](https://github.com/luulinh90s/paper-review-continual-learning/blob/master/start.md)

+CL is also frequently used interchangably with other [terms](https://github.com/luulinh90s/paper-review-continual-learning/blob/master/terminologies.md)

+CL is sometimes misunderstood by other domains but pretty similar, refer [here](https://github.com/luulinh90s/paper-review-continual-learning/blob/master/distinguish.md) to distinguish.

+And to evaluate a CL system, some benchmarks should be mentioned [here](https://github.com/luulinh90s/paper-review-continual-learning/blob/master/evaluate.md)

 ## Papers
 ### 2019
 - <a name="todo"></a> Lifelong Learning Starting From Zero (**AGI 2019**) - [review ](https://github.com/luulinh90s/paper-review-continual-learning/blob/master/Lifelong-Learning-Starting-From-Zero.md)